sanvirk99/loan-app/README.md

 ## Purpose

-The purpose of this application is to provide a tool for users to analyze different loan scenarios.
-It allows users to dynamically interact with the loan parameters and see the changes in real-time.
-This can be particularly useful for understanding the impact of making lump sum payments on the overall loan.
+This application helps individuals analyze different loan scenarios by letting them adjust loan parameters and see changes in the loan schedule and interest.
+It's useful for understanding how extra payments affect overall loans.
+The idea for the app came from the need for a consistent tool for managing lump sum payments.

+It's easy to use, just input your loan details and see how extra payments impact your loan.
+You'll also get a detailed loan schedule to track your progress.
+The app is designed for everyone, even if you're not a finance expert.
+It's meant to help you manage your loans better and make smarter financial decisions.

 ## Features

 - Users can input the loan amount, interest rate APR, loan term, and monthly payment.
+- Users can see the total interest paid over the life of the loan.
 - Users can input additional payments to see the impact on the loan.
 - Users can see the amortization schedule for the loan.